Sayaka Obihiro: Ice Ribbon (2010-2012)

 Obihiro made his professional wrestling debut at Ice Ribbon New Ice Ribbon #179 on April 29, 2010 where she fell short to Kazumi Shimōma.
 At Ice Ribbon New Ice Ribbon #225 on October 10, 2010, she participated in a 18-person battle royal won by Riho and also involving Chii Tomiya, Yuko Miyamoto, Nanae Takahashi, Jun Kasai, Jaki Numazawa and others.
 At New Year Ribbon on January 4, 2012, Obihiro competed in another 18-person battle royal also involving notable opponents such as Tsukushi, Tsukasa Fujimoto, Hiragi Kurumi, Gentaro, Hamuko Hoshi and others.

 JWP Joshi Puroresu (2010-2016)

 Obihiro is also known for competing in JWP Joshi Puroresu.
-At JWP Revolution 2010 on December 12, she unsuccessfully challenged Sawako Shimono in a tourntment finals for the #1 contendership for the JWP Junior Championship and Princess of Pro-Wrestling Championship.
+At JWP Revolution 2010 on December 12, she unsuccessfully challenged Sawako Shimono in a tournament final for the #1 contendership for the JWP Junior Championship and Princess of Pro-Wrestling Championship.
 At JWP Climax 2011 on December 23, she participated in a 15-man battle royal won by Abdullah Kobayashi and also involving Sanshiro Takagi, Takashi Sasaki, The Great Kabuki, Great Kojika and others.
 On the second night of the 2012 edition of the Tag League the Best, she unsuccessfully challenged Kaori Yoneyama in a singles match.